Twin Cities, Gemini

 “Sounds like the ELPIS Department is privy to it too.”

 “I’m aware of ELPIS’s origins,” Leona replied.
 “The ELPIS Department has been aware of it for quite some time.
-ELPIS is an old cult of extremists who have discovered the ability to extract their vitae and forcibly inject that—and therefore themselves, their ideology, their memories—into unfortunate victims.”
+ELPIS is an old cult of extremists who have discovered the ability to extract their vitae and forcibly inject that—and therefore themselves, their ideology, their memories—into unfortunate victims.
+They were active pre-Reservoir War too but that’s confidential.”

 Gabrielle shrugged.
 “Rather than that, I was thinking more along the lines of the ethical implications of what that means.”
 She arched a brow.
 “You don’t sound like you have that much faith in humanity.”